Beating Depression: Beating Stress

 No need to overdo the strategy.
 You don’t have to break out into some yoga routine or go into some Zen like state and don’t start hyperventilating.
 Relax the neck and chest muscles… a slow deep breath or two is often enough to break the tension.

 These types of suggestions are effective primarily for acute stress – which is the type that is produced by an isolated event and lasts a short time.
-For however (that which results from ongoing circumstances and unending self circumstance) additional techniques and strategies are needed.
+For chronic stress however (that which results from ongoing circumstances and unending self circumstance) additional techniques and strategies are needed.

 Sometimes an incredibly simple solution such as a brisk walk can be helpful.
 You might be quite pleasantly surprised how a consistent rush of fresh air and sunshine can be relaxing.
 Let’s also never forget that getting moderate amount exercise or physical activity goes a long way in relieving many of the accompanying physical symptoms of stress.